mmerlyn/fertilizer-recommendation/README.md

 ## 📚 Publication

-This project is published in the *United International Journal for Research & Technology (UIJRT)*:
+The initial phase of this project was published in the *United International Journal for Research & Technology (UIJRT)*:

 🔗 [Read the paper](https://uijrt.com/paper/nitrogen-deficiency-detection-paddy-urea-fertilizer-management)